 The Young Authors Academy is an in-person creative writing camp for kids hosted at USM every summer.
 The camp includes interactive writing activities, daily on-campus walking field trips, a printed anthology featuring the work of each camper, and a showcase reading on the last day of camp that is open to all family and friends.

-The 2025 summer camp is fully enrolled.
-If you’d like to be put on a waitlist, email usmyoungauthorsacademy@gmail.com.
+The 2026 Young Authors Academy is now full.
+If you'd like to be put on a waitlist, email us at the address below.

 Camp Coordinator

 Rachael Fowler earned her PhD in Creative Writing (Fiction) from USM, where she currently serves as Editor of Mississippi Review and Assistant Teaching Professor of English.
 Her writing is published in The Literary Review, North American Review’s Open Space, Southern Humanities Review, Deep South Magazine, Prime Number Magazine, and Fugue.
-In addition, she has been awarded artist residencies with Vermont Studio Center, Nocefresca, Yaddo, and The Studios at MASS MoCA.
-This is her fourth year coordinating the Young Authors Academy.
+In addition, she has been awarded funding through the Mississippi Arts Commission and residencies with Vermont Studio Center, Nocefresca, Yaddo, The Studios at MASS MoCA, and 560 Railroad Street Community Artist Residency.

 Camp Counselor